 The next step is adding a nice glowing effect using Pen Tool again and Stroke Path this time.
 First, the default settings for Pen Tool is to create shapes, this time we will use it to create a path, so you have to select

 Create a new layer, click on the spot where you want to start the path.
 Then, in order to create a wavy path, click and drag for the next anchor point:

 Continue doing this until your path will look like this:

 Select the Brush Tool from the left toolbox and then open the Brush Panel to modify some settings for our brush:

-If all settings are as in the previous image, select Pen Tool, right-click on the path you made, Stroke Path and check Simulate Pressure box.
+Select the Pen Tool, right-click on the path you made, Stroke Path and check Simulate Pressure box.
 The result should look like this:

 You can now repeat the steps and add extra layers and effects.
-For this tutorial I continued to add a green one and a white one:
+For this tutorial I continued to add a green stripe and a white one: